School Success Goes Hand in Hand With Good Attendance!

 - Introduce your child to his teachers before school starts to help with transition.

-- Don’t keep your child home unless she is truly sick.
+- Don’t keep your child home unless your child is truly sick.

 - Stomachaches and headaches are signs of anxiety.